Documentation Index

 Overview

-Bifrost exposes Prometheus metrics via two methods:
+Bifrost exposes Prometheus metrics via two methods:- Pull-based (Scraping): Traditional

-- Push-based (Push Gateway): Push metrics to a Prometheus Push Gateway for cluster deployments
+/metricsendpoint that Prometheus can scrape - Push-based (Push Gateway): Push metrics to a Prometheus Push Gateway for cluster deployments

 For multi-node deployments: Use the Push Gateway method to ensure accurate metric aggregation.
 Traditional scraping may miss nodes behind load balancers.